Bani57/HowToRideTheShoppingCart/index.markdown

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" src="./iframe_figures/figure_29.html"></iframe>
 {% endraw %}
-At the same time, we are also interested in finding the average number of products purchased per household.
-This is relevant as large families will always have higher bills per visit to the supermarket, simply because they have to buy food for more family members.
-At the same time, smaller and wealthier families (perhaps without childern), are expected to purchase fewer products but often for higher prices.
-On average, people buy around 10 producs per supermarket visit.
+Concurrently, we are also interested in finding the average number of products purchased per household.
+Why is this important?
+The relevance of it is reflected through bills of a large families.
+This household category will always have higher bills per visit to the supermarket, simply because they have to buy food for more family members.
+At the same time, smaller and wealthier families (perhaps without childern), are expected to purchase fewer products, often for higher price.
+On average, people buy around 10 products per supermarket visit.

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" src="./iframe_figures/figure_31.html"></iframe>
 {% endraw %}
-While the average number of producs purchased is a very good indicatior of a households' spending habits, we argue that the avarege bill amount is actualy dependend ot two very different parameters.
-It is to be expected that the average numebr of products is proportional to the household size (after all, rich and poor families drink and eat rougly the same amounts of food[^y]).
-At the same time, the average price per product purchased, is expected to be closer related to the wealth of a given household (for example, wealthy families might be inclined to purchase more expensive wine, or buy organic food).
-The total bill amount, is rougly equal to the numbe of producs purchased, and the price of the average product.
-Therefore small wealthy families could have similar total bill amounts as poor large families.
-Therefore, we are interested in the distribution of the average median product price.
+While the average number of purchased products is a really good indicator of a households' spending habits, we argue that the average bill amount is actually dependent on two very different parameters.
+It is to be expected that the average number of products is proportional to the household size (after all, rich and poor families drink and eat rougly the same amounts of food[^y]).
+Simultaneously, the average price per purchased product is expected to be more closely related to the wealth of a given household (for example, wealthy families might be incited to purchase more expensive wine, or buy organic food).
+The total bill amount is roughly equal to the number of purchased products and to the price of the average product.
+Therefore, small wealthy families could have similar total bill amounts as poor large families.
+In this respect, we are interested in the distribution of the average median product price.
 We use the meadian for calulating the average, as it is more robust to outliers.

-[^y]: Assuming nobody is starving due to poverty in the United States
+[^y]: Assuming nobody is starving due to the poverty in the United States

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" src="./iframe_figures/figure_33.html"></iframe>
 {% endraw %}

-As we all learned in elementary school: the average is equal to the sum divided by the quantity.
+One of the first things we learned in elementary school is a precious rule applicable in a daily life: the average is equal to the sum divided by the quantity.
 When it comes to grocery shopping, this is no different.
-The average bill we pay in supermarkets will be dependent on how many items we purchase, and what their average price is.
-Obviously, there exists a 1:1 correspondince between the number of items purchased and the total bill we have to pay at chechout.
-As the variation in price of everyp-day items is not large, the variance is vary small:
+The average bill we pay in supermarkets will be dependent on how many items we purchase and what is their average price.
+Obviously, there exists a 1:1 correspondence between the number of purchased items and the total bill we have to pay at the checkout.
+As the variation in price of everyday items is not large, the variance is very small:

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" src="./iframe_figures/figure_35.html"></iframe>
 {% endraw %}

-Things become less obvjous, when we compare the average median product price, with the average bill amount.
-The main factor causing uncertainty here is the number of products, which warries greatly.
-It depends on how often we go shopping and how many family members we need to feed with one trip to the local supermarket.
-Therefore, we have a very significant varriance in the following plot:
+Things become less obvious when we compare the average median product price with the average bill amount.
+The main factor which causes uncertainty here is the number of products, which varies greatly.
+It depends on how often we go shopping and how many family members we need to feed with a one "go" to the local supermarket.
+Thereby, we have a very significant variance in the following plot:
 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" src="./iframe_figures/figure_34.html"></iframe>
 {% endraw %}